snowflakedb/pdo_snowflake/README.rst

 To install and use the Snowflake PHP PDO Driver, you must have the following software installed:

-- PHP 8.2, 8.1 or 8.0 (Note: support for PHP 7.4 or lower is deprecated)
+- PHP 8.3, 8.2 or 8.1 (Note: support for PHP 8.0 or lower is deprecated)
 - the :code:`php-pdo` extension
 - the :code:`php-json` extension